 3. Competitive salaries

-According to the BLS, speech pathologist salaries in elementary and secondary schools average $74,010 a year.
-SLPs can also be rewarded for advanced credits, degrees or earning the ASHA Certificate of Clinical Competence.
-SLPs also can earn extra income with leading summer or after-school programs.
+According to the BLS, speech pathologist salaries in educational services average $80,280 a year.
+SLPs can also be rewarded for advanced credits, degrees, or earning the ASHA Certificate of Clinical Competence.
+SLPs can also earn extra income by leading summer or after-school programs.

 Learn more about SLP Salaries.